Central Jersey Alumnae Hosts RED Carpet Event – “HARRIET”

 There were a few “firsts” that were discussed as well.
 “Harriet” is the first biopic of an African-American woman produced and directed by African-American women.
 Also, Dunbar is the first person of African descent to author a book about Harriet Tubman Davis.

 Viewers were grateful for this experience to learn about the many facets of Harriet Tubman Davis, which sadly are not universally known.
 As such, the movie “Harriet” is an important story that must be told.
 This was a valuable cultural learning experience for all.

-Submitted by Raquel Horn Media On Sunday, Oct.
+Submitted by: Raquel Horn On Sunday, Oct.
 20, 2019, the Arts & Letters Committee of the Central Jersey Alumnae Chapter (“CJA”) of Delta Sigma Theta Sorority, Inc. hosted a Red Carpet Event at the Reading Cinemas located in Manville, NJ.
-The theater was filled to capacity as approximately 200 members and guests gathered for …
+The theater was filled to capacity as approximately 200 members and guests gathered for a …